cjbnc/shibboleth-mfa-duo-preauth/README.md

 earlier.
 This code will work with the Shibboleth MFA Duo module in IdP 3.3 and above.

-The script is written mostly in javascript and tested on a system using the Nashorn/Java8 javascript library.
+The script is written in javascript with calls to java classes.
+It has been tested on a system using the Nashorn/Java8 javascript library.

 ## Installation